What credit score is needed for a student loan?

 Can you get a student loan with bad credit?

-Unlike many other forms of borrowing, it is possible to get a federal student loan even with a less-than-ideal credit score.
+Unlike many other forms of borrowing, you can get a federal student loan with bad credit.
 Except for the Direct PLUS loans, which are designed for graduate students and parents, there is no minimum credit score to get a student loan.

 Private student loans, on the other hand, will consider your credit score for student loans as part of the approval process.
 If you intend to pursue private loans with a poor credit score, start by shopping around and looking for lenders that have more flexible credit score requirements.